sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 The first one of these is only available to programmers, the next four are intended for use by client programs, and the last can vary from database to database or even connection to connection; all six are described in the final chapter of this document, "Server Commands and Database Assumptions".
 If the first word isn't one of the above, then we get to the usual case: a normal MOO command.

 The server next gives code in the database a chance to handle the command.
 If the verb `$do_command()` exists, it is called with the words of the command passed as its arguments and `argstr` set to the raw command typed by the user.
 If `$do_command()` does not exist, or if that verb-call completes normally (i.e., without suspending or aborting) and returns a false value, then the built-in command parser is invoked to handle the command as described below.
 Otherwise, it is assumed that the database code handled the command completely and no further action is taken by the server for that command.

+> Note: `$do_command` is a corified reference.
+It refers to the verb `do_command` on #0.
+More details on corifying properties and verbs are presented later.

 If the built-in command parser is invoked, the server tries to parse the command into a verb, direct object, preposition and indirect object.
 The first word is taken to be the verb.
 The server then tries to find one of the prepositional phrases listed at the end of the previous section, using the match that occurs earliest in the command.
 For example, in the very odd command `foo as bar to baz`, the server would take `as` as the preposition, not `to`.